Five years of Impact in Early Years

 We’ve seen a huge improvement in menus with lots of reflection regarding the balance of food groups offered.
 Some practitioners are involving children in preparing snacks.
 As a result lots of children are eating more variety of foods in Early Years settings and also at home because this has been fed back to parents.
 The positive impact has been really strong across the board.

-Kate Hynes, Early Tears Education Officer
+Kate Hynes, Early Years Education Officer

 We commend the dedication and hard work of early years professionals, who have made great strides over the last few years in fostering healthier eating habits among young children.
 The impact of their work is evident from the lunch box findings.
 This change can only happen by working alongside parents and carers, who have the tricky “job” each day to feed their children healthily but hopefully feel more supported in doing so by the positive changes the sector has made.